 It is interesting that Segal did not use the 1978 sculpture that he made for the Memorial, Appalachian Farm Couple- 1936.
 Rather, he used the same models, Julie Martin and Billy Klüver, for a new version.
 The models were older and the woman would now be seated next to her husband, standing on her right.

-We began this sculpture on July 3rd by searching for wood (barn boards) for the background of Appalachian Farm Couple.
+We began this sculpture on July 3rd by searching for wood (barn boards) for the background.
 We spent the 4th of July casting Julie Martin and Billy Klüver.
 The work continued on the sculpture almost every day for the next twelve days until it was almost finished.

 At this time Helen Segal was trying to convince George to be one of the figures in the Depression Bread Line.
 He dismissed the idea for reasons that he never mentioned to me.
 But while working in the studio, I told him that I agreed with Helen, and that he should reconsider.
 I told him what he already knew, that the self-portrait is a common theme with artists, and that he had made several sculptural self-portraits through the years.
 We talked about it for a while, and I volunteered to do the casting of him, reminding him of The Graffiti Wall 1990, a sculpture for which we were both models.
 For that sculpture, I cast George seated on a milk crate.
 I mentioned that Helen could come out of retirement to again be my assistant if he agreed.
 He smiled, but I got no answer.
 Later I learned that he did agree to be in the Depression Bread Line, probably with a little more encouragement from Helen.

 Since the Depression Bread Line was to depict a historical event during the Roosevelt administration, George wanted the models to wear appropriate clothing.
-I searched the Metropolitan area for vintage clothing stores that would have 1930s clothing that the average person wore.
-Most stores were about fashion and retro styles.
-But I did visit a woman in north Jersey who supplied costumes for productions on Broadway.
-I looked at the selection and decided that this is the place that George had to come to choose the clothes for the models in the sculpture.
+I searched the Metropolitan Area for vintage clothing stores that would have 1930s clothing that the average person wore.
+Most stores were about fashion and retro styles, but I did visit a woman in North Jersey who supplied costumes for productions on Broadway.
+I looked at the selection and decided that George had to come to this place to choose the clothes for the models in the sculpture.
 A couple of days later we both made the trip.
 George was thrilled; he purchased two 1930s fedoras, a couple of long wool coats and a pair of vintage shoes.

 On July 16th we began the Depression Bread Line, with the casting of George.
 Helen did help that day and everything went smoothly.
 We took our time because I didn’t want to make any mistakes.
 A full figure, casting the legs, torso and head separately usually took us about two hours.
 With this sculpture, it took just under three hours.
 It was a little more complicated since George wanted to cast the torso (the coat) in two parts.
 Also, I wanted to make photographs of every step of the process.
 George was a patient model for both the sculpture and the photographs.

 On a later day, after working on the sculpture for some time, we needed a break.
-George always sat on his well-worn brown leather recliner and I on the orange, plaster splattered, wicker chair across from him.
-The radio was set to a classical station and it was very relaxing.
+George always sat on his well-worn brown leather recliner and I on the orange plaster splattered wicker chair across from him.
+The radio was set to a classical station and the music was very relaxing.
 The conversation had nothing to do with the project or the art world.
 Suddenly George unexpectedly interrupted the thought and said, “Do you want to be in the Bread Line?”
 It took me a nanosecond to say, “Yes!”
 George just smiled.